-Course Objectives: The objective of this s course is to Course Outcomes: After completion of this course, introduce the basics of oscillatory motion on, wave motion, students will be familiar with the concept of wave and transmission linens, ultrasonic and the r applications. oscillations.
+Course Outcomes: After completion of this

+course, students will be familiar with the concept

+of wave and oscillations.

-Simple Harmonic Oscillations (SHM): Differential equation of SHM and its solution.
+Simple Harmonic Oscillations(SHM): Differential equation of SHM and its solution.
 Simple pendulum and compound pendulum, Superposition of Collinear Harmonic oscillations: Linearity and Superposition Principle, Superposition of two collinear oscillations having (1) equal frequencies and (2) different frequencies (Beats); Superposition of N Collinear Harmonic Oscillations with (1) equal phase differences and (2) equal frequency differences.
 Superposition of two perpendicular Harmonic Oscillations: Graphical and Analytical Methods, Lissajous Figures with equal and unequal frequency and their uses.